-Chapter 21 of the PSAR describes Safeguards (nuclear non-proliferation) arrangements for Barakah Units 1 and 2.
+Chapter 21 of the PSAR provides a short overview concerning safeguards (nuclear non-proliferation) and references regulatory requirements and various international safeguards commitments of the UAE.
 Chapter 21 of the PSAR has been determined to contain sensitive information and is not available for the general public.
-This chapter provides an overview of a separate document (Preliminary Safeguards Plan) that contains the detail of the Safeguards-related submission.
-The Preliminary Safeguards Plan (PSP) is organised into two main sections: a general overview of safeguards-related plans and intentions, and a completed Design Information Questionnaire (DIQ), as specified by the International Atomic Energy Agency (IAEA).
+The chapter also provides an overview of the safeguards-related components of the CLA submission which, in addition to Chapter 21 itself, comprises two documents that were submitted separately; a Safeguards Plan (SP) and a Design Information Questionnaire (DIQ).

-The first part of the PSP covers definitions, level of information protection, purpose of the PSP, proliferation resistance of fuel assemblies, compliance with UAE Safeguards Agreement, inspections/designation of responsibility, procedures to support Safeguards, and references to other documents.
+The SP covers definitions, purpose of the SP, level of information protection, Safeguards Program (including Roles and Responsibilities, Education and Training, Procedures and Reporting and Recording), proliferation resistance of fuel assemblies, compliance with UAE Safeguards Agreement, inspections/designation of responsibility, and references to other documents.
+The SP covers Barakah Units 1, 2, 3, and 4.

-The second part of the PSP answers the questions in the IAEA DIQ.
-The DIQ consists of 58 questions regarding the Nuclear Facility.
+The DIQ is based on the IAEA's DIQ template and consists of answers to 58 questions regarding the Barakah Units 3 and 4 Nuclear Facility.
 These questions are arranged into eight main sections that cover: general information, general reactor data, nuclear material description, nuclear material flow, nuclear material handling, coolant data, protection and safety measures, and nuclear material accountancy and control.

-ENEC's CLA requested the Construction Licence to cover the import of items controlled under guidelines IAEA INFCIRC/254 Part 1 and Part 2.
+ENEC's CLA requested the Construction Licence to cover the import of equipment and technology specified in Annex B, Paragraphs 1.1 to 1.10 of IAEA INFCIRC/254/Part 1 and IAEA INFCIRC/254/Part 2 as amended.